jdliaw/not-bacon/README.md

 ### for the publisher
 1. Preview your color selection automatically
 2. Don't see the font you want?
 Choose the 'Other' option and enter the URL of your desired font
-3. Choose from five different color schemes based on your `brand-primary` color to get inspiration for your color choices
+3. Choose from five different color schemes based on your `brand-primary` color for inspiration
   * Populate any of your color fields with one of those colors by clicking on the preview swatch

 ### for us